cdevents/community/rfc/cdevents-translator.md

 For Example configuring Gerrit webhooks and mapping with CDEvents can be found in [gerrit-cdevent](gerrit-cdevents.md)

-### Goals and Non-Goals
-Goals:
-- Create shared packages/interfaces that will be used as common in translating/sending CDEvents
-- Finalize one of the three approaches and use `cdevents-translator` library to implement Gerrit translator initially

-Non-Goals:
-- Implement translators for other SCM tools or any application that needs a translation to CDEvents

 ### Design
 Based on the initial design discussion, we have identified three different approaches to creating the cdevents-translator library.
 Each approach has its own pros and cons, and we need to choose the most suitable one.

 ### Approach 1 : Creating a Web Service with Libraries/Packages for different translators
-A Golang main application "cdevents-translator" will be created to expose the translation functionality as a web service with HTTP/REST API server.</br>
+A Golang main application `cdevents-translator` will be created to expose the translation functionality as a web service with HTTP/REST API server.</br>
 SCM system's webhooks/endpoints are registered to handle the translation of the events into CDEvents.</br>
 An interface `EventTranslator` will be created to handle `TranslateEvent` and this needs to be implemented by different translators.